One of the most common questions we get asked is “When should I rebrand my company?” And for good reason.

 Branding in many ways “pre-sells” your products or services for you.
 It makes people want your product or service on their own, without a “hard sale.”
 However, there is no substitute for sales.
 If you are uncomfortable with a sales conversation, or uncomfortable asking people for money then branding isn’t going to solve your problems.
 A great brand will get you more sales conversations and make these conversations easier, but it won’t ever replace sales as a necessary business activity.

-Before re-branding your business, consider WHY you want a re-brand and what business problems you hope branding can solve.
+Should i rebrand my business?
+Consider WHY you want a re-brand and what business problems you hope branding can solve.
 Be sure you are re-branding for the right reasons.
 If you are, branding can be the difference between your current business and the business and life of your dreams, but if branding is done for the wrong reasons it won’t help your business grow in the right way, and can even be detrimental if you don’t have the know-how or infrastructure to handle everything that comes along with an elevated place in your market.